-The Iowa Cattlemen's Association works with several other organizations that also support the beef industry.
+The Iowa Cattlemen's Association works with several other organizations that also support the beef cattle industry.

 The Iowa Cattlemen's Foundation's increases public understanding of the Iowa cattle industry and assists in providing educational and career opportunities for Iowans in the cattle business.